Medical Reasons

 Appeal outlook: Weak

 Experimental or investigational denials are among the hardest to overturn.
-Medicare’s exclusion of experimental services is written into the law (Social Security Act, Section 1862(a)(1)(A)), and appeals require showing that the service is actually accepted by the broader medical community despite Medicare’s classification.
+Medicare’s exclusion of items and services that are not “reasonable and necessary” is written into the law (Social Security Act § 1862(a)(1)(A) / 42 USC § 1395y(a)(1)(A)), and appeals require showing that the service is actually accepted by the broader medical community despite Medicare’s classification.

 That said, appeals can succeed in specific situations – for example, if the service was miscategorized as experimental when it is actually an accepted standard of care, or if the denial was for routine costs associated with a qualifying clinical trial that Medicare should have covered.